The National Referral Mechanism (NRM) is a process for identifying and supporting victims of trafficking.

 Evidence and intelligence collected from referrals also helps increase the UK law enforcement agencies' understanding of trafficking patterns and helps to build a national picture of trafficking which will inform the decisions of policy makers and operational staff in preventing child trafficking.

-NSPCCWhat is the Council of Europe Convention on Action Against Trafficking in Human Beings?
+Council of Europe (2005) Council of Europe Convention on Action Against Trafficking in Human Beings